 Dr. Rey H. delos Reyes, MD

-presides as the Vice-Chairperson of the Catholics for Reproductive Health.
-He is also the President of the Philippine Obstetrical and Gynecological Society of the Philippines Inc. He specializes in Obstetrics and Gynecology, with particular interest in Gynecologic Oncology, and has been practicing for 36 years.
+is a board member of the Catholics for Reproductive Health.
+He is also the former President of the Philippine Obstetrical and Gynecological Society of the Philippines Inc. He specializes in Obstetrics and Gynecology, with particular interest in Gynecologic Oncology, and has been practicing for more than 3 decades.

 Edelina P. Dela Paz, M.D.

 has been at the forefront of advocacy for the people’s health movement and health for all and was the founding president of C4RH.
 She is currently a board member.
-She is also the Executive Director the Health Action Information Network, a non-government organization that provides research, information, and education needs of Filipinos and international agencies working in health and development.
+She is also the President of the Health Action Information Network, a non-government organization that provides research, information, and education needs of Filipinos and international agencies working in health and development.

 Ladylyn Mangada, MPM

-is a board member of the Catholics for Reproductive Health.
+is a founding board member of the Catholics for Reproductive Health.
 She is also a Professor at the Political Science Department of the University of the Philippines Visayas Tacloban College.
-Prof. Ladylyn Lim Mangada has 20 years of experience in local governance, community driven development and local politics.
+Prof. Ladylyn Lim Mangada has 20 years of experience in local governance, community driven development and local politics..

 Jeff Ysulat Fuentes

-was the founding Vice-President of the Catholics for Reproductive Health and currently serves as board member.
+is founding board member of the Catholics for Reproductive Health.
 He is also the Population Officer of the City Health Office of Davao City.